In this article:

 - Touching objects contaminated with the causative microbes

-Neonatal conjunctivitis, or the development of the pink eye in newborns, is possible and may occur due to:
+Neonatal conjunctivitis, or the development of the pink eye in newborns, is possible and may occur due to infection, irritation, or tear duct blockage.

-- From the mother during childbirth (the mother may not be experiencing any symptoms but be carrying the causative virus or bacteria in the birth canal)
+It may also be contracted from the mother during childbirth (the mother may not be experiencing any symptoms but be carrying the causative virus or bacteria in the birth canal).

 Neonatal conjunctivitis may occur within 1 day to 2 weeks after birth and is characterized by drainage from the eyes and red, puffy, and tender eyelids.